 Find 180 miles of well-groomed snowmobile trails in this top-rated riding area in the Wasatch-Cache National Forest.
 Climb up a winding canyon to an alpine lake on the Tony Grove Trail, or venture up the Beaver Creek Trail for instant access to dozens of trails.
 If you rent snowmobiles at Beaver Creek Lodge you can walk out the door of your room and jump on your sled without hauling anything anywhere.
 They also have total outdoor winter gear for rent so you won’t freeze if you come from warmer temps.
-Temple Fork is a local secret (shhhh!) that is groomed weekly, but doesn’t see much traffic.
-Expect intermediate level riding and deep powder pockets plus wildlife viewing opportunities.
+The Temple Canyon Trail is a moderately difficult trail that is groomed weekly, but doesn’t see much traffic.
+Expect deep powder pockets plus wildlife viewing opportunities.

 Follow the 63-mile Curtis Creek/Ant Flat Trail loop of flat, groomed riding with spectacular valley views.
 Find open meadows to explore and enough trees to keep it interesting — with just a few switchbacks along the way.